 Overall, Cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

-You can choose to accept or decline Cookies.
-Most web browsers automatically accept Cookies, but you can modify your browser setting to decline Cookies if you prefer.
-This may prevent you from taking full advantage of the website however.
+You can choose to accept or decline cookies.
+Most web browsers automatically accept cookies, but you can modify your browser setting to decline cookies if you prefer.
+This may, however, prevent you from taking full advantage of our website.

 We use the following Cookies: